LionscraftTeam/DUCK-Knowledge-Base/CONTRIBUTING.md

 Your feedback is important to help us improve the DUCK knowledge base.
 We are grateful for and would like to acknowledge contributions, but there are some important points to consider when providing them.

+## This repository is being phased out.
+Please use the [ValOS repository](https://github.com/lidofinance/valos) for new Issues and Pull Requests

+This repository is slowly being phased out of active use, as we develop the "Validator Operations Standard" as a successor to this Knowledge Base.

+After a formal release of ValOS this repostory will remain indefinitely as an archive of the v1 work.

+We will address existing issues, and welcome simple fixes such as typos or link fixes in this repository.

+However, to ensure they are addressed you should use the [ValOS repository](https://github.com/lidofinance/valos) for new Issues and Pull Requests that make "real changes".

 ##  Terms and Conditions

 BY CONTRIBUTING TO THIS REPOSITORY, YOU AGREE